pulumi/pulumi-hugo/themes/default/content/blog/converting-bicep-to-pulumi/index.md

 > This Converter interface is considered experimental and is subject to change in the future.

 Now, learning how to setup gRPC servers and implement the `Converter` contract is not an easy task unless you are familiar with it.
-For dotnet, we shipped the _experimental_ Pulumi converter SDK to the main Pulumi nuget package that makes it extremely easy to build converter plugins.
+For .NET, we shipped the _experimental_ Pulumi converter SDK to the main Pulumi nuget package that makes it extremely easy to build converter plugins.

 A bare-bones converter plugin which does nothing looks this in F#: